Why Being Choked To Death Could Be A Good Way To Go

 - Internet research says death-by-strangulation takes long enough that you’ll have a chance to see your life pass before your eyes in a more thorough way than a shooting death, yet not long enough to be maudlin or, worse, boring.

-- It will be a good, no, great, story for family and friends for years, and maybe decades, to come.
+- It will be a good, no, great, story for family and friends for years or even decades, to come.

-- Your organs will be in fine shape should you opt for donating your cadaver for medical research or instruction.
+- Your organs will be in fine shape should you opt to donate your cadaver for medical research.

 - Your organs will be intact, if you chose to have your parts reused by others after you croak.

-- If you’ve chosen post-mortem casket viewing, the only special prop the mortuary will require will be a top with a high collar.
+- If you’ve chosen post-mortem casket-viewing, the only special prop required by the mortician will be a shirt or blouse with a high collar.